wickles/TimeClickersHelper/README.md

 - Improve Time Warp purchase logic
 - Improve support for other resolutions
 - Improve detection of current game state and player progress
+- Enable script to work even when TC is not the active window?